Persicaria hydropiper: Uses

 Water pepper is eaten in Japan, where it is known as tade (蓼), or more specifically, yanagi tade (柳蓼).
 The leaves of cultivated plants are used as a vegetable, as the wild type has a far more pungent taste.
 The herb is usually sold in markets as seedlings.
 Young red sprouts are known as beni-tade (紅蓼), and are used to garnish sashimi, tempura, and sushi.
 It is popular for summer cooking.
 The seeds may also be added to wasabi.

 Water pepper sauce, known as tade-zu (蓼酢), is a sauce traditionally made from finely chopped water pepper leaves, soaked in vinegar, and a small amount of steamed rice.
 Occasionally, the juice from a squeezed kabosu is added.
 In Japanese cuisine it is traditionally used as a complement to grilled freshwater fish, but not saltwater fish.

-In China, water pepper is known as la liao (辣蓼), and used in traditional Chinese medicine.
+In China, water pepper is known as là liǎo (辣蓼) or shuǐ liǎo (水蓼), and used in traditional Chinese medicine.